Key facts

 What types of freight does GlobalTranz move?

-GlobalTranz's core business spans dry van truckload, LTL, temperature-controlled (reefer), and intermodal.
-These four modes represent the majority of volume moved under the GlobalTranz brand.
-Flatbed, expedited, and cross-border services may be available through the broader WWEX Group network.
+GlobalTranz's core business spans dry van truckload, LTL, temperature-controlled (reefer), and intermodal — the majority of volume under the brand.
+Flatbed, expedited, and cross-border services may be available through the WWEX Group network.

 How do GlobalTranz's rates compare to other freight brokers?